incognitochain/incognito-cli/README.md

    COMMITTEES

 OPTIONS:
-   --privateKey value, -p value               A base58-encoded Incognito private key --candidateAddress value, --canAddr value  The Incognito payment address of the committee candidate (default: the payment address of the privateKey)
+   --privateKey value, -p value, --prvKey value   A base58-encoded Incognito private key --miningKey value, --mKey value, --vKey value  An Incognito mining key of the committee candidate (default: the mining key associated with the privateKey)
+   --candidateAddress value, --canAddr value      The Incognito payment address of the committee candidate (default: the payment address of the privateKey)
    --rewardAddress value, --rwdAddr value         The Incognito payment address of the reward receiver (default: the payment address of the privateKey)
-   --autoReStake value                        Whether or not to automatically re-stake (0 - false, <> 0 - true) (default: 1)
+   --autoReStake value, --reStake value           Whether or not to automatically re-stake (0 - false, <> 0 - true) (default: 1)

 ```